London with toddlers: 10 of the best things for toddlers to do in London

 Make sure you also read my tips on how to use London’s public transport with a pram, and if you’re not at the children stage just yet, here’s how to get a baby on board badge.
 And if you have any firm favourites I’ve missed off, leave a comment and let me know.

-So here’s the best things for toddlers to do in London:
+Here are the best things for toddlers to do in London:

 Museums: There are SO many museums in London and lots of them are great, like all the big ones – the Science Museum, Natural History Museum, The Transport Museum – and of course the Horniman Museum if you’re further south.

 Public transport: Sounds like strange one to recommend as it can often be a nightmare, especially when you have a pram and it’s busy (which is, lets face it, at all times).
 But London it’s a city that includes trams, a cable car, buses, trains, a monorail, boats and a train that goes under the ground.
 Which is the most fun when you’re small.
 E loves nothing more than sitting on the top deck of any bus, pretending to drive it.
 Or going down to Ikea Croydon on the tram, the joys.
 Here’s how to get around on London’s public transport with a pram.
 You can also plan an accessible journey with TFL.

 Animals: London Zoo, with newly added lions at the moment.
 There’s a surprising amount of city farms – we used to live in Crystal Palace really close to Crystal Palace Park Farm.
 There’s also an aquarium at the Horniman that includes the much-Instagrammed glow-in-the-dark jellyfish.